 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
-If we have been united with him in the likeness of his death, we will certainly also be united with him in his resurrection (Romans 6:4-5).
+If we have been united with him like this in his death, we will certainly also be united with him in his resurrection (Romans 6:4-5).